 class My_class: class_attribute_1 = 40 class_attribute_2 = "Hello world" obj_1 = My_class() print(obj_1.class_attribute_1) print("---------------deleting obj_1------------------") del obj_1.class_attribute_1 print(obj_1.class_attribute_1)

 40 —————deleting obj_1—————— Traceback (most recent call last): print(obj_1.class_attribute_1) NameError: name ‘obj_1’ is not defined

 Summing it Up

-It is essential for you to learn Python class and objects if you want to master Python programming language.
-Hopefully, this tutorial helped you understand how you can create class and objects in Python.
+It is essential for you to learn Python classes and objects if you want to master the Python programming language.
+Hopefully, this tutorial helped you understand how you can create classes and objects in Python.

-If you have any query or suggestion, feel free to share it with us in the comments section below.
+If you have any queries or suggestions, feel free to share them with us in the comments section below.